jdillard/personal-site/source/_trips/2022-02-05-the-castle-tour.md

 kit), but luckily a pair of girls stopped and leant me there Leatherman Signal with the bit extension to adjust my binding back to the correct length.

-Besides that, eveything went smooth through the trees, just make sure you don't end up in a terrain trap as the terrain is very variable through that section.
+Besides that, everything went smooth through the trees, just make sure you don't end up in a terrain trap as the terrain is very variable through that section.
 We got a last set of turns on the hill down to the service road and it ended up being a dreamy way to end the day.